sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 different types of therapy.
 Or, to put it another way, there are 3 · 2 = 6 people who received any particular drug.
 When we do these calculations in a spreadsheet programme, we get a value of 3.45 for the sum of squares associated with the main effect of ``drug``.
-Not surprisingly, thit is the same number that you get when you look up the SS value for the ``drug`` factor in the ANOVA table that I presented earlier, in :numref:`fig-factorialanova3`.
+Not surprisingly, this is the same number that you get when you look up the SS value for the ``drug`` factor in the ANOVA table that I presented earlier, in :numref:`fig-factorialanova3`.